SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 Just like physical attack and biological attack, income attack{wc, intent?} also leads to state making.

 Income attack can manifest in many ways, one of which is inflation.
 When inflation occurred{tense?}, many countries whose "soldiers and bureaucrats had to be paid," "faced the unsolvable problem of finding money to pay the army and bureaucracy"(Citation, gelvin, bulliet).
 During the late sixteenth century, a flood of silver from Spain caused massive inflation, leading to the scenario described above.
+This event has been dubbed the "price revolution [with] a general tripling of prices between 1500 and 1650"(ciation bulliet).